sanjeeth-baliga/F5-TTS_server/README.md

 This project is built on top of [F5-TTS](https://github.com/SWivid/F5-TTS), a text-to-speech system that enables high-quality voice synthesis and cloning.

+## RunPod

+There is a RunPod template for this project: [https://runpod.io/console/deploy?template=x9wtzn9izl&ref=2vdt3dn9](https://runpod.io/console/deploy?template=x9wtzn9izl&ref=2vdt3dn9)
+The cheapest GPU is enough to run the server.

 ## Features

 - Text-to-speech conversion with customizable voices